AliRn76/panther/docs/docs/configs.md

 and see the monitoring logs

 If `True` it will:

-- Log Every Request
+- Log every request
-- Calculate Every Query Perf Time
+- Calculate every query perf time

 ---
 ### MIDDLEWARES